Stadin-helpperit/hkihelperbot-server/README.md

 ##### Currently supported commands

-- /search [keyword] -- Sends back events that match the keywords.
+- /search [keyword] -- Search for events, places and activites in Helsinki
-- /searchdate -- Send back a choise poll for events today, tomorrow etc.
+- /searchdate -- Search for events on a specific day
-- /trains [stationcode] -- Stationcodes are formatted like: HKI, TPE, TKU...
-Sends back arriving and departuring trains
+- /trains [stationcode] -- Returns arriving and departing trains from the specified station
-- /activities [keyword] -- Same as search but for activities around Helsinki

 ##### Other functionality